JMatthewK/CSCI-2040U-Project-2025/README.md

 ### How to Use
 1. **Launching the app.**
   a.
 Run the commands in the [Setup Instructions](#setup-instructions).
-2. **Logging In:** How to log into accounts.
+2. **Logging In:** How to log into accounts. <br>
   a.
-After launching the app, select the log in button.
+After launching the app, select the log in button. <br>
 ![Login1](https://github.com/user-attachments/assets/db5b28d9-f5ae-4a00-a51f-ee2d37a73e03)
   b.
-Put in your username and password, and click "Log In"
+Put in your username and password, and click "Log In" <br>
 ![Login2](https://github.com/user-attachments/assets/9f9383c0-25ae-4286-b768-daa7ee823911)
   c.
-If you would like to just view with limited features, select "Continue as Guest"
+If you would like to just view with limited features, select "Continue as Guest" <br>
 4. **Creating an Account: **
 5. **Browsing:** Scroll through the catalog.
 6. **Filter:** Filter catalog using the menu.